Nuts and Bolts Research Methods Symposium (15th Annual)

 Friday, August 15, 2014 • 8:30am-3:00pm

 5.5 AMA PRA Category 1 Credits™ • University Center, UTC (Chattanooga, TN )

-The University of Tennessee College of Medicine Chattanooga is proud to announce the 14th annual Nuts and Bolts Research Methods Symposium.
-Our goal through this symposium is to engage community and academic investigators in the development and conduct of research projects that will add to the evidence base about effective practices for patient care.
+The University of Tennessee College of Medicine Chattanooga is proud to announce the 15th Annual Nuts and Bolts Research Methods Symposium.
+The event is designed to engage community and academic investigators in discussion about the development and conduct of research projects that will add to the evidence base about effective practices for patient care.

 Conference Attire: We encourage you to be comfortable at this quality educational experience.
 Casual business attire and a light sweater or jacket are suggested.

 Accreditation: The University of Tennessee College of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 AMA Credit: The University of Tennessee College of Medicine designates this live activity for a maximum of 5.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Education for Non-Physicians: Non-physicians can obtain continuing education credits for attending activities that award AMA Category 1 CreditsTM and other continuing medical education credits to physicians.
 Check with your licensure/certification board for confirmation.